kachiann/kachiann.github.io/_news/announcement_3.md

 related_posts: false
 ---

-I am excited to have completed the MLOps Zoomcamp by Data Talks Club, finishing in the top 10 out of more than 1,000 participants worldwide.
-My final project, focused on bike-sharing analysis, can be found [here](https://github.com/kachiann/project-mlops).
+I’m excited to share that I’ve completed the MLOps Zoomcamp by Data Talks Club, finishing in the top 10 out of over 1,000 participants from around the world.
+My final project, which focuses on bike-sharing analysis, is available [here](https://github.com/kachiann/project-mlops).